j50n/deno-proc/README.md

 ## Rationale

 Deno is packaged as a monolithic executable.
-Because it has no package manager, dependencies can be relied up to be absolutely stable over time.
+Because it has no package manager, dependencies can be relied upon to be absolutely stable over time.

 These features mean that Deno is uniquely placed as a language that can compete with shell scripts.
 Go and Rust require compilation.
 Java requires compilation